Post Originally Published on Dec-11-2016

 Let’s say you’ve got a whopper of a plot problem and you need to foreshadow Piece C before using it in the narrative.
 Well, if you’re using a rational system, you the author can rely on your readers, smart and attentive people that they are, to put the pieces together on their own.
 If you show them Piece A and Piece B, all you really need is to provide enough explanation so they understand that A + B = C, which solves the problem.

-Regardless, the way you foreshadow your solutions changes when you have a rational or a nebulous system.
+Regardless, the way you foreshadow your solutions changes when you have a rational or a irrational system.
 More than that, the type of system influences the types of solutions you might provide.

 Rational systems are fantastic for clever characters, unique or unconventional uses of magic, and the general exploitation of knowledge and skill.
 These solutions all play on the fact that, because the system is rational, the character and reader can use logic to find a solution.